christianbaumann/rac_poc/README.md

 ## Configuration for Model Selection

-The application now supports dynamic model selection through a configuration file.
+The application supports dynamic model selection through a configuration file.
 Instead of hardcoding the model name, you can specify the model to be used by the LLM in a `model.config.json` file.

 ### How to Use